 And that’s what happens in places such as train stations, buses, markets and so on.
 They gather together all kinds of people from all over.
 And people are so intent on what they’re doing that they don’t pay attention to what’s going on around them.
 Even when they should…

-*NOTE: The title of this post is a line from The Who’s Sally Simpson.
+NOTE: The title of this post is a line from Blackfoot’s Take a Train.